Home

 I kind-of, sort of, worked for a while.
 I think a critical mass (for myself and my imagined audience) would be about 20 places, and I got close at times.

 For the places without website, the option for them would then be to create a calendar especially for this purpose (using nextcloud, google calendar, or similar).
 Some places did this (thank you!).
 Filling in events is a lot of work, but I thought that if this takes off, this could potentially be a kind of replacement for having a website.
 This is similar to how social media plays that function as a kind of poor mans website sometimes.
-It could work, but anything that is based on contious manual labor is really hard to maintain long term.
+It could work, but anything that is based on continuous manual labor is hard to maintain long term.

 2021-2022

 Waag and Public Spaces started a project with similar goals in 2022.
-I thought, maybe they can get an infrastructure project like this off the ground.
+I thought, maybe they can get an infrastructure project similar to this off the ground.
 They made it into more of a formal protocol specification.
 I think I might have persuaded them to include .ics because it would make it easier for smaller places to participate.
 It's not the best format, but the most accessible for small spaces, I argued.

 2022-2023